privacy-scaling-explorations/core-program/2024/week2_more_crypto_snarks_starks.md

 STARKs are a type of zero-knowledge proof system that is post-quantum secure.
 It usually involves larger proof size and faster proof size.
 There are two articles written by Vitalik that explain STARKs in detail.
 You can read them here:
 1. https://vitalik.eth.limo/general/2017/11/09/starks_part_1.html
 2. https://vitalik.eth.limo/general/2017/11/22/starks_part_2.html

+# 💪 Exercises

+1. What is a proof system?
+2. What is input, witness, circuit, and proof?
+3. How does program convert to proof?